 - A realistic approach to software development.

 - Eliminates mismatch between requirements and test cases.

-- Rapid and requires minimum amount of resources.
+- Rapid and requires a minimum amount of resources.

 - Suitable for large and long-term projects.

 - Requires a heavy interaction with the customer which may cause delay.

 - Misguidance of requirements may cause the incorrect development of the software product.

 - Handover to another team may be quite challenging.

 #4) Spiral Model